palestar/darkspace/README.md

 Command Arguments	Config\Debug.ini
 Working Directory	..
 ```
-Notes:
+#### Notes:
-If you're running under Debug profile, Command should be changed to $(TargetDir)\$(TargetName)D.exe
+1. If you're running under Debug profile, Command should be changed to $(TargetDir)\$(TargetName)D.exe
-It's a good idea to make a copy the Debug config file and use that one so if something goes wrong you can swap out easily.
+2. It's a good idea to make a copy the Debug config file and use that one so if something goes wrong you can swap out easily.
-Do not populate the user and password fields in the config file for the server, these are reserved for persistant prestige enabled servers and enabling them will result in the meta-server refusing your server to communicate.
+3. Do not populate the user and password fields in the config file for the server, these are reserved for persistent prestige enabled servers and enabling them will result in the meta-server refusing access.

 # Contributing:
 * master is the main release branch, only HOTFIX's will be pushed into this branch directly.
 * develop is the main development branch, this branch is compiled nightly and pushed to the DarkSpace beta servers.
 * All pull requests should be made against the develop branch.
 Once a pull request is made, a administrator will review the code/data changes and make notes if changes are needed.
 * Follow the coding standards of the code base.
 Pull requests that don't follow the coding standard will not be pulled.
 * Use the issues to communicate between all developers.